Top 4 Reasons To Not Rake Leaves This Fall

 Now that we've shed light on the misconceptions, let's explore some practical alternatives for managing fallen leaves:

-• Leave some, rake some: Strike a balance by leaving leaves in areas with sparse grass and raking them from high-traffic areas like walkways or patios.
+Leave some, rake some: Strike a balance by leaving leaves in areas with sparse grass and raking them from high-traffic areas like walkways or patios.
 This minimizes the risk of slipping and keeps your outdoor spaces tidy.
+Even a thin layer of leaves protects the insect we need to pollinate our gardens.
+Opt for raking or using a leaf vacuum to capture whole leaves, rather than shredding them with a mower.

 Ranking Raking and Composting Leaves as a Sustainability Solution